systemed/tilemaker/docs/RUNNING.md

 The second run will proceed a little more slowly due to reading in existing tiles in areas which overlap.
 Any OSM objects which appear in both files will be written twice.

-For very large areas, you could potentially use `osmium tags-filter` to split a .pbf into several "thematic" extracts: for example, one containing buildings, another roads, and another landuse.
+If you're very pushed for memory, you could potentially use `osmium tags-filter` to split a .pbf into several "thematic" extracts: for example, one containing buildings, another roads, and another landuse.
 Renumber each one, then run tilemaker several times with `--merge` to add one theme at a time.
-This would greatly reduce memory usage.

 ## Output messages